MeanJoGreen/Cold-War-AP-Comp-Sci-Project/README.md

 the diffrent russianHeath, unitedHealth, unitedNuke are all garbage classes that I had made before scrapping them. the reason i leave them is becasue It shows where some of the seemingly lost time has gone.
 I really struggled with the concept of classes and objects fo rthe mojority of this program. but in the last couple of weeks it clicked and this is the outcome tht i have gotten from these few days of understanding what i am doing.

+The file named ColdWar2.Not Complete.
+Does not run.Player Vs. A.I. is a version that i was workign on to make a A.I. playing as ruissia.
+I didnt get this finished in tiem but it shows what i have been working on the past couple of days.

 if you have any questions feel free to email me at: gmccauley@springstreet.org